-In addition, we continue to discuss with other lenders their objections to material rescissions and are involved in other arbitration proceedings with respect to rescissions that are not collectively material in amount.
 In the second quarter of 2010, we entered into a settlement agreement with a lender-customer regarding our rescission practices.
-Loans covered by this settlement agreement represent less than 10% of our policies in force as well as our delinquent inventory.
+Loans covered by this settlement agreement represent fewer than 10% of our policies in force as well as our delinquent inventory.
 Under this agreement, we are waiving certain of our rescission rights on loans subject to the agreement and the customer is contributing to the cost of claims that we pay on these loans.
 The rescission rights we are waiving are for matters related to loan origination, which historically have been the basis of substantially all of our rescissions.
 In addition, under the agreement we reversed certain rescissions and the customer waived claims regarding certain other past rescissions.
-The Company considered the terms of this agreement when establishing it loss reserves at June 30, 2010.
+The Company considered the terms of this agreement when establishing it loss reserves at June 30, 2010, however this agreement did not have a significant impact.
+In addition, we continue to discuss with other lenders their objections to material rescissions and are involved in other arbitration proceedings with respect to rescissions that are not collectively material in amount.